pixelgrade/customify/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fixed some warnings that appeared in certain situations.

 = 2.3.0 =
 * Improved support for the new **Gutenberg block editor.** Compatible with the latest WordPress 5.0 beta version.
 * Big **performance improvements** both in the frontend and also in the Customizer.